Share your feedback on the pilot and your park experience. The survey closes on Monday, October 16, 2023 at 11:59 p.m.

 Parks were selected based on a number of criteria in alignment with the guiding principles.
 Criteria includes:

-• Park size; larger than 1.5 hectares
+• Park size at least 1.5 hectares

 • Not situated on the waterfront